 The top three items are traits that are fundamental to the core of the person, and we have very little chance of changing these in a positive fashion.

 Outside of testing, there is no direct way we can measure the I.Q. of a candidate.
 So, we consider factors that indirectly reflect a person’s basic intelligence.
 The best example is the college transcript.
 It shows the candidate’s overall GPA, as well as the major GPA.
 Someone with an acceptable overall GPA, but a low major GPA, do our clients no good.
 We give considerably more weight to the performance in classes that are closer to the job function.
 We don’t worry about the “C” in Gym Class as much as we need to worry about the “C” in finance.

 In an interview, we can’t directly judge how hard a candidate works or how organized he or she is.
 Often a candidate’s prior work history will give us some insight into this area.
 We also request and check references.

 With younger candidates, job history will be understandably sparse and less relevant.
 This isn’t a problem in trying to glean insight into a person’s work habits.
-Supervising at a fast food, landscaping or construction job may not seem directly relevant to positions we have, but these are difficult jobs and offer many talking points that will help us discuss the person’s work habits.
+Supervising at a fast food, landscaping, or construction job may not seem directly relevant to the positions we have, but these are difficult jobs and offer many talking points that will help us discuss the person’s work habits.
 Most accounting firms look for the standard upper-middle-class clone and drone types.
 Our experience has taught us that people who may have taken a less traditional or “programmed” path to an accounting degree are better able to think “on the fly” & “out of the box.”
 It really means that a person may be a more innately gifted problem solver.
 It is hard for a person to learn the skills to be a CPA, and we don’t want to waste our time with the weak.
 Also, our clients really look at us as their trusted advisors and problem solvers more than just their accountants.